luvnft/bitcoinr/_pages/runs/14-zuerich.md

 author_profile: true
 ---

-My third run in Switzerland was in Zürich, one of the most beautiful and richest cities in Switzerland.
+The third run in Switzerland was in Zürich, one of the most beautiful and richest cities in Switzerland.

 <figure class="image">
   <a href="https://connect.garmin.com/modern/activity/9630221438">